-- 3.1 The Council has undertaken the following actions to gather evidence on housing delivery. - Conducted a housing completions survey in August 2021, to determine the number of homes completed in the borough. - Previously written letters to agents on sites delivering 5+ net dwellings in the pipeline of sites with planning permission. - Set up meetings with agents representing numerous sites in Kensington and Chelsea. - Presented to the Agents' Forum. - Gathered evidence from Development Management Team Leaders and officers. - Reviewed s106 payments and trigger points.
+- 3.1 The Council has undertaken the following actions to gather evidence on housing delivery. - Conducted a housing completions survey in August 2022, to determine the number of homes completed in the borough during the 2021/22 monitoring period (01 April 2021 - 31 March 2022). - Previously written letters to agents on sites delivering 5+ net dwellings in the pipeline of sites with planning permission. - Set up meetings with agents representing numerous sites in Kensington and Chelsea. - Presented to the Agents' Forum. - Gathered evidence from Development Management Team Leaders and officers. - Reviewed s106 payments and trigger points.